OPQAM/edoC/Assembly/UnderTheHood/SystemsProg/WebProject/readme.md

 Other possible avenues to explore (if I have the time for it):

 data structures, pointers and memory management, gile I/O, debugging techniques, potimization techniques, concurrency and parallelism, security
+Added a folder for docs which are sketch-ready.
+These only need a little work to be sent to the webpage